-The FIFA Women's World Cup may have just begun, but soccer fans are already clearing their calendars for the next tournament, which kicks off in 2023.
-Even as the world's best football players take the field in France this Summer, preparations for the ninth instalment of the tourney are underway.
+Following the huge success of the FIFA Women's World Cup 2019, football fans are already clearing their calendars for the next tournament, which kicks off in 2023.
+Preparations for the ninth instalment of the tournament, which will be hosted in New Zealand and Australia, are underway.
 Here's what we know so far.

 When Will the 2023 Women's World Cup Take Place?

 Tournament games are scheduled to occur between July 10 and Aug.
 20, 2023.